 Eventually, on day 5 of our 365-day trip, after blowing through ten fuses over the course of several days of travel, our brand new sparkling coach broke down for good on the side of U.S. 25 in Kentucky.
 Replacing the fuse no longer enabled us to restart the engine.

 We had to be towed!
-The good news was — the tow was covered under warranty.
+The good news was — the tow was covered under manufacturer’s warranty.
 But then the bad news.
 A tow isn’t simple.
 When a diesel coach is in park, the emergency break *MUST* be deployed (otherwise, you’re just in neutral).
-To tow a 40,000 lb, 45-foot rig with the emergency break deployed, the rear drive shaft must be removed.
-It took two hours in the blazing August heat, laying on the ground under the RV with traffic and semis blasting past only feet away, but the tow technician got the drive shaft removed, and towed us to the nearest trucking service center, where we spent the night in the dirt parking lot.
+To tow a 40,000 lb, 45-foot big rig with the emergency break deployed, the rear drive shaft must be removed.
+It took two hours in the blazing August heat, laying on the ground under the RV with traffic and semi tractor trailers blasting past only feet away, but the tow technician got the drive shaft removed, and towed us to the nearest trucking service center, where we spent the night in the dirt parking lot.
 In our crippled, brand new coach.
 Did I mention we had taken delivery of this brand new coach only two months before?

-Tag Trucking Center in Calvert City, Kentucky, quickly found the problem — a loose ignition wire that had frayed through against the drive shaft.
+Tag Trucking Center in Calvert City, Kentucky, quickly found the problem — a loose ignition wire had frayed through against the drive shaft.
 But why???
 Because a wire harness wasn’t cinched up properly.
 Was it oversight?
 Poor quality control?
 A broken cable tie?
 Does it matter?
 Tag Trucking fixed it (under warranty) and we made up our lost 24 hours of time by driving three long days to Utah instead of four shorter ones.